Kuraikari/MappingYourSteps/README.md

 Here are the features listed in two different categories.
 Non-functional and functional, whereas the first one describes features which aren't technically or not a part of a function.

 ### Functional
+- Geolocation
+- Step-counter and step-detector
+- Track is viewable
+- Steps from startpoint to endpoint

 ### Non-Functional
+- Time (From A to B)
+- Track-length divided by number of steps
+- Persistent